ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/sim_installation_guide/installation/20_system_requirements.rst

 Building under Linux
 ====================

-OpenPass is developed under Debian 64-Bit, which means that developing under a recent Ubuntu distribution should also work.
+|Op| is developed under Debian 64-Bit, which means that developing under a recent Ubuntu distribution should also work.
 Debian uses ``apt`` (or ``apt-get``) as package managing system, and most prerequisites should be installable via ``app install package``.
 Details will be given in :ref:`prerequisites`.